Beckner External Grants

 - Have existing relationships with All Souls Church and/or its members.

 - Serve communities in Ward 1 of Washington, D.C.

 The Beckner Advancement Fund accepts proposals from 501 c 3 and fiscally sponsored organizations in Washington, D.C. of all budget sizes.
 We do take budget size into consideration when determining whether to award programmatic or general operating support grants.
 We encourage first time grantees and organizations with budgets over $1 million to apply for programmatic grants.
 The Fund will consider general operating support proposals from returning grantees that have received grant awards within the past three years and small organizations with budgets below $500,000 on a case-by-case basis.

 The Beckner Advancement has a two-step external grants process whereby prospective grantees submit a pre-application form, created to be used in lieu of a traditional Letter of Inquiry.
 The Fund invites then invites select organizations to submit full proposals.

-Applications will open in the fall of 2020.
+The next round of applications will open in the fall of 2022.

 External Grant Eligibility Requirements

 - Be a 501(c)(3) organization or fiscally sponsored organization.

 - Be located in and primarily serve Washington, DC residents.

 - Priority consideration will be given to organizations located in Ward 1 and/or organizations that demonstrate significant ties to Ward 1 neighborhoods and residents.